By afric.iWRITE | 9:47 AM

 BN Book Review: Onaedo – The Blacksmith’s Daughter by Ngozi Achebe

+By Nkechi Eze Today, we review Onaedo: The Blacksmith’s Daughter, a new book from author – Ngozi Achebe.
 Ngozi Achebe was raised in Nigeria and also spent time in England, where she was born.
 Her interest in 15th and 16th century history was the catalyst for writing Onaedo – The Blacksmith’s Daughter which is her debut novel.
 She currently lives in Olympia, Washington with her children Jennifer and Nnamdi and is a practicing physician.
+In

 Read more